Cane Corso vs German Shepherd: Which One Is Right for Me?

 Health

 Cane Corsos are typically healthy dogs, but, like all purebreds, they do have some recurring health issues to be aware of.
 Responsible breeders should screen for serious health issues during the breeding process, but not all breeders do this.
 The most common health issues associated with Cane Corsos are hip and elbow dysplasia as well as persistent demodex mange.
 Cane Corsos are large dogs, so they are at increased risk of heart failure and bloat, both of which can be fatal if left untreated.
-Despite that, Cane Corsos actually have a very solid lifespan for a large dog and can live to be 12 years old in a good home.
+Despite that, Cane Corsos has a very solid lifespan for a large dog and can live to be 12 years old in a good home.

 Training